Your Ultimate Guide to a Healthy Holistic Lifestyle

 Buy Local Produce: Produce that’s grown locally not only looks and tastes better; it can be more nutritious.
 In fact, it’s often better to eat local, fresh produce that’s not certified organic than it is to buy certified organic food that was shipped a long distance.
 If your clients are up to it, you may suggest they consider growing some of their own fruits and veggies or visit their farmer’s market for local produce.

-Eliminate White Flour: A holistic nutrition coach may recommend the elimination of all wheat from the diet.
+Eliminate White Flour: A certified holistic nutrition coach may recommend the elimination of all wheat from the diet.
 If this isn’t an ideal option for you, go with whole-grain options instead when purchasing cereals, bread, rice, or pasta since the white varieties are stripped of most of their nutrition and fiber.

 Eat Healthy Fats: Healthy fats are important for good health, so be sure to incorporate moderate amounts of organic cold-pressed oils like extra virgin olive oil or flaxseed oil in your meal preparation.
 For high-heat cooking, select oils that can stand up to the heat such as organic canola or coconut oil.
 However, avoid trans fats from hydrogenated oils and saturated animal fats from red meat and dairy products.